andrew-dsi/andrew-dsi.github.io/_posts/2025-11-18-gen-ai-rag-qa-bot.md

 # 02. RAG Overview <a name="rag-overview"></a>

-Large Language Models are powerful, but they have a key limitation:
-**their knowledge is fixed at training time**, and they cannot reliably retrieve up-to-date, organisation-specific, or policy-specific information.
+Large Language Models are powerful, but they have a key limitation, **their knowledge is fixed at training time**, and they cannot reliably retrieve up-to-date, organisation-specific, or policy-specific information.

 A naive solution would be to simply **feed the entire help-desk document into the model on every query**, but this has major drawbacks: